-Mr. Bezan was raised on a farm near Inglis, Manitoba and is a graduate of Olds College in Alberta.
-Mr. Bezan and his wife Kelly have three daughters; Cortney, Taylor, and Cassidy, and live on a farm by Teulon, Manitoba.
+James Bezan was raised on a farm near Inglis, Manitoba and is a graduate of Olds College in Alberta.
+James and his wife Kelly, have three daughters; Cortney, Taylor, and Cassidy, and live on a farm by Teulon, Manitoba.
 Mr. Bezan is a member of the Teulon and District Lions Club and his family is active in their church.
 In addition to being a cattle producer, Mr. Bezan has held various positions in agri-businesses, as well as owning an export and consulting company.

 For his outspoken opposition to the Russian invasion of Crimea in early 2014, Mr. Bezan was sanctioned by Russia, along with 12 other Canadians.
-He has called this sanction a badge of honour, and has stated that it will not silence his criticisms of the illegal military invasion and occupation of Crimea by the Russian Federation, nor will it mute his strong support for the people of Ukraine and their transitional government.
+He has called this sanction a badge of honour, and has stated that it will not silence his criticisms of the illegal military invasion and occupation of the Crimea and Donbas regions of Ukraine by the Russian Federation, nor will it mute his strong support for the people of Ukraine and their democratically elected government.

 Over his political career, Mr. Bezan has been very successful in influencing and creating legislation.
-In the 38th Canadian Parliament, Mr. Bezan tabled Motion, M-309 which sought to increase benefits for parents of critically ill children.
-This motion became law within Government Bill C-44 in 2012 which proposes a new Employment Insurance (EI) special benefit for parents who take time off work to care for their critically ill or injured children.
+In 2006, Mr. Bezan tabled Private Member’s Motion, M-309, Jonathan’s Bill, which sought to increase benefits for parents of critically ill children.
+This motion became law within Government Bill C-44 in 2012 which created a new Employment Insurance (EI) special benefit for parents who take time off work to care for their critically ill or injured children.